MetaBarj0/trinitycore-in-docker/README.md

 ### make.d/env_file/Makefile.env: No such file or directory

+**TODO: update this, prepare target may remove this warning/error at least, after having created the requested file**

 You have to copy the template `Makefile.env.dist` file in the `make.d/env_file` directory to `make.d/env_file/Makefile.env`.
 Once it's done, `make help` should work like a charm.
 Each variable in the file `Makefile.env.dist` is documented to clarify its purpose.

-**TODO: create a new make rule such as `prepare` to create environment file from tracked templates.
-It could also fetch template config file directly in the root directory of the repository if not already present**
+The same applies for the `Makefile.maintainer.env.dist` template file that need to be copied into a `Makefile.maintainer.env` file.

 ### invalid tag "...": invalid reference format

-Ensure you have set the `NAMESPACE` variable value in your `Makefile.env` file.
+Ensure you have set the `NAMESPACE` variable value in your `Makefile.maintainer.env` file.

 If a value is set, ensure it has a valid format for a full qualified domain name.
 A valid example is `test.local`.

-Ensure a version tag is correctly set in the `SERVERS_AND_TOOLS_VERSION` or `DATABASES_VERSION` variables.
+Ensure a version tag is correctly set in the `*_VERSION` variables.
 Any value that is correct regarding docker image tag requirement will do.
 For instance `0.1.0` is ok.

-More generally, all variables in the `Makefile.env.dist` file must be set in the `Makefile.env` file you own.
+More generally, all variables in the `Makefile.maintainer.env.dist` file must be set in the `Makefile.maintainer.env` file you own.
+Normally, default value should be set and those warning should not appear.

 ### My TrinityCore servers don't start